 For 2019-2020, we will enroll up to 316 students in grades K-7.
 Our class sizes for kindergarten are capped at 18 students.
 For grades 1-7, our class sizes are capped at 20.
 We will have two classes for each grade level.

 Our classes are arranged in “houses”–a set of classes that are grouped together.
 Students within a house will often work together on projects, eat lunch together, take field trips together, and present their work to one another.
 Teachers within a house will plan together and will share students in guided reading groups, writing workshops, math workshops, and PBL activities (see below).
 This structure helps build community between all our students and teachers and facilitates flexible grouping by student interest and need.
 We will have one kindergarten house made up of our two kindergarten classes.
 Each kindergarten class will have one teacher and one assistant teacher.
 The other houses are made up of four classes.
-We will have a 1st-2nd grade house, a 3rd-4th grade house, and a 5th-6th grade house.
-For grades 1-6, each class has one teacher and an assistant teacher shared with the other classes in the house.
+We will have a 1st-2nd grade house, a 3rd-4th grade house, a 5th-6th grade house, and a 7th grade house.
+For grades 1-7, each class has one teacher and an assistant teacher shared with the other classes in the house.